matomo-org/matomo-java-tracker/README.md

 ```

 The built jars and javadoc can be found in `target`.
 By using
-the Maven goal `install, a snapshot
+the Maven goal `install`, a snapshot
 version can be used in your local Maven repository for testing purposes, e.g.

 ```xml